wbap/bifd/owl2vis/README.md

 # create_dot.py
-- Python script to convert OWL file to DOT file
+- Python script to convert a BIF OWL file to a DOT file
   - dependencies: rdflib, graphviz
   - The script assumes `bifd.owl` is located in the same directory.
 ```